Committee of safety (American Revolution): Importance

-T. H. Breen writes that "proliferation of local committees represented a development of paramount importance in the achievement of independence," because the committees were the first step in the creation of "a formal structure capable not only of policing the revolution on the ground but also of solidifying ties with other communities."
+T. H. Breen, a professor of American history at Northwestern University, writes that "proliferation of local committees represented a development of paramount importance in the achievement of independence," because the committees were the first step in the creation of "a formal structure capable not only of policing the revolution on the ground but also of solidifying ties with other communities."
 The network of committees were also vital for reinforcing "a shared sense of purpose," speaking to "an imagined collectivity—a country of the mind" of Americans.

 For ordinary people, they were community forums where personal loyalties were revealed, tested, and occasionally punished. ...
 Serving on committees of safety ... was certainly not an activity for the faint of heart.
 The members of these groups exposed ideological dissenters, usually people well-known in the communities in which they lived.
 Although the committees attempted as best they could to avoid physical violence, they administered revolutionary justice as they alone defined it.
 They worked out their own investigative procedures, interrogated people suspected of undermining the American cause, and meted out punishments they deemed appropriate to the crimes.
 By mid-1775 the committees increasingly busied themselves with identifying, denouncing, and shunning political offenders.
 By demanding that enemies receive "civil excommunication" – the chilling words of a North Carolina committee – these groups silenced critics without sparking the kind of bloodbath that has characterized so many other insurgencies throughout the world.